1.

 Performing and Visual Arts

-NAMM Foundation & American Music Conference named Cobb among the Best Communities for Music Education 20 times.
+NAMM Foundation & American Music Conference named Cobb among the Best Communities for Music Education 23 times.

-• 45,000+ elementary students receive music instruction
+• All elementary students receive music instruction (over 46,000).

 • More than 200 state and national Invitational Band, Chorus, and Orchestra Concert Performances

 • Magnet program at Pebblebrook High School within the Cobb County Center for Excellence in the Performing Arts (CCCEPA) offers specialized instruction in voice, drama, dance, and musical theatre.
+Sonic Edge, the award-winning a cappella group from Pebblebrook High School, has won the International Championship of High School A Cappella for the second consecutive year.
+(2025)

 The Cobb County Visual Arts Program empowers all learners as creators and communicators through the visual arts.

-• 20,000+ students enrolled in visual arts elective programs: middle school art, 8th grade advanced art, high school visual arts courses including AP Drawing, AP 2D Design, AP 3D Design, and AP Art History.
+• 20,000+ students are enrolled in visual arts elective programs: middle school art, 8th grade advanced art, high school visual arts courses including AP Drawing, AP 2D Design, AP 3D Design, and AP Art History.

 • Participation in over 300 art exhibits and contests at the local, state, and national level